 So what do you do?
 How do you deal with the non-stop barrage of things and experiences that are assaulting you every day?

 Plan for Success

-Sit down and think critically about what you really want, and then decide how much you will treat yourself to.
+Sit down, think critically about what you really want, and then decide how much you will treat yourself.

 How many doughnuts are you buying this year?
 Pick an amount and stick to it.

 How many Seasonal Holiday Drinks are you allowing yourself?
 Pick an amount and stick to it.

 (As an aside, this will help your health as well!)